Mode veering and symmetry-protected crossings in conservative elastic waveguides: unified perturbation-theoretic interpretation and adaptive tracking: Methodology

-The refinement process terminates because each marked interval is bisected, so the step sizes in problematic regions decrease geometrically.
-Theorem 1 guarantees that after a finite number of bisections the step will fall below $\Delta k_{\max}(k)$ and $\varepsilon$ will become arbitrarily small, provided machine precision does not intervene.
-In practice, the minimum step $\Delta k_{\min}$ acts as a safeguard against infinite loops; if an interval reaches $\Delta k_{\min}$ and still exhibits $\varepsilon > \bar{\varepsilon}$, the algorithm flags it as potentially unresolvable (e.g., due to numerical noise or an extremely narrow veering).
-The user may then decide whether to accept the result or to increase numerical precision.
+\textbf{Symmetry class extraction and the role of $\gamma$.} The symmetry penalty requires a mode symmetry class $\mathcal{C}(i)$ and the coefficient $\gamma$.
+For symmetric laminates, the parity of the out‑of‑plane displacement classifies modes as S, A, or hybrid via $\pi_i = \langle u_z(y,-z), u_z(y,z) \rangle / \|u_z\|^2$.
+For axisymmetric pipes, the circumferential order $m$ is obtained from Fourier analysis.
+Asymmetric waveguides assign $\mathcal{C}(i)=\text{Trivial}$ to all modes.
+In all cases we set $\gamma=1$: for symmetric structures this prevents spurious crossings within each symmetry class, while for asymmetric structures every mode belongs to the same trivial class, so any eigenvalue‑order reversal is penalised and treated as an unresolved veering.
+The Kronecker delta $\delta_{\mathcal{C}(i),\mathcal{C}(\sigma(i))}$ automatically restricts the penalty to same‑class pairs.

-The computational overhead of the adaptive procedure is moderate: each refinement step solves eigenvalue problems only at the newly inserted points, not at all grid points anew.
-The total number of solves is proportional to the final number of grid points, which is typically much smaller than the number that would be required by a uniformly fine grid covering the whole range.
-Efficiency gains are most pronounced when veering regions occupy only a small fraction of the wavenumber domain—a common situation in practice.
+\textbf{Convergence and tolerance.} Bisection guarantees geometric step‑size reduction; Proposition~1 ensures a finite local step exists under the simplicity assumption.
+In all examples tested, the process terminated well before reaching machine precision.
+We use $\bar{\varepsilon}=0.05$ throughout; reaching $\Delta k_{\min}$ without Level~2 convergence signals a genuine veering whose gap is below numerical resolution, not a failure.

-In summary, the adaptive wavenumber sampling algorithm provides a mathematically grounded, practical tool for robust mode tracking in SAFE dispersion analysis.
-It leverages the theoretical existence of a sufficiently small step (Theorem 1) and translates it into a concrete, automated refinement scheme driven by the easily computable error indicator $\varepsilon(k,\Delta k)$.
+\textbf{Computational overhead.} Each refinement step solves eigenvalue problems only at newly inserted wavenumbers; the total number of solves is proportional to the final grid size, which is substantially smaller than a uniformly fine grid.
+Symmetry‑class extraction and SPEI evaluation add $O(N_{\text{modes}})$ operations, negligible compared to the eigensolves.
+The solves are independent and naturally parallel.